 - On average, Connecticut women in Connecticut who are employed full time lose a combined total of nearly $15 billion every year due to the wage gap.

-- Native American, Black, and Latinx women in Connecticutearn 62 cents, 58 cents, and 49 cents, respectively, for every dollar earned by a white man.
-While Asian and White women earn more than this, (81 cents and 80 cents, respectively) any other male/female race/ethnicity, women in Connecticut as a whole are still paid much less than their male counterparts. men in every single category.
+Native American, Black, and Latinx women in Connecticut earn 62 cents, 58 cents, and 49 cents, respectively, for every dollar earned by a white man.
+While Asian and White women earn more (81 cents and 80 cents, respectively) than any other male/female race/ethnicity, women in CT as a whole are still paid much less than their male counterparts in every single category.

 The panel discussion was well attended by students, faculty, activists, and interested members of the community.
 The conclusion of the panel was that much needs to be done to eliminate this gap.
 The forum allowed legislators, non-profit leaders, activists, and policy experts to connect and find ways to collaborate in the fight against gender pay inequity.
 CPPSR formed and is pursuing a plan to collaborate with the executive and legislative branches of Connecticut’s state government, as well as non-profit organizations in a determined effort to achieve gender pay parity in the pursuit of ending pay inequity in Connecticut.
 In fact, the gender gap harms state and national GDP.
 Here are some amazing examples of what the cost of the gender pay inequities is:

 If the annual wage gap were eliminated, on average, a working woman in Connecticut would have enough money for: